vaibhav-mohata/CIFAR-10-ML/README.md

 # CIFAR-10-ML

-Team Member : Jonathan Guo, Ethan pang, Vaibhav Mohata
+Team Members : Jonathan Guo, Ethan Pang, Vaibhav Mohata

-Topic :
+Topic : Try to get the highest accuracy on the CIFAR data set.

+We are trying different models to see which ones attain the highest accuracy on the CIFAR data set.
+Currently we've tried neural networks and SVMs.